Great Caesar's Ghost! It's the Perry White Slideshow!

 1966: Here's how Perry was portrayed in the 1966 Filmation cartoon, “The New Adventures of Superman.”
 The cigar is still in place.

-1978: 1930s icon Jackie Cooper was tapped to play Perry White in the 1978 movie “Superman” when Keenan Wynn, the original choice, developed heart trouble.
-Cooper made the transatlantic trip to England in a day to land the part.
-Lesson: Always have your passport up-to-date.
-Up, up and away, baby.
+1978: As here.
+1930s icon Jackie Cooper was tapped to play Perry White in the 1978 movie “Superman” after Keenan Wynn, the original choice, developed heart trouble.
+He rocked the role.

-1987: By the last, sad chapter of the Christopher Reeve movies, “Superman IV: The Quest for Peace,” Jimmy Olsen's going bald, Lois Lane looks more like Superman's mother than his girlfriend, and Perry White has shrunk even as his glasses got huge.
+1987: By the last, sad chapter of the Christopher Reeve movies, “Superman IV: The Quest for Peace,” Jimmy Olsen's going bald, Lois Lane looks like Superman's mother, and Perry White has shrunk and lost his cigar.

 1988: A year later, for the Ruby-Sears Superman Saturday-morning cartoon, he's gained the weight back.
 In fact, he looks more like a villain than the avuncular city editor.
 He's like Edward G. Robinson here, see?
 Hey, Robby would've made a good Perry, wouldn't he?

-Larry Fishburne steps into the role in 2013's “Man of Steel,” out this week.
-He's the first black actor to play the role.
+2015: Larry Fishburne steps into the role in “Man of Steel,” out this week.
 The question remains whether he'll say “Great Caesar's Ghost!” (doubtful) or smoke a cigar (even more doubtful).
 Hell, it remains to be seen whether The Daily Planet will survive the digital age.
-Now that's a job for Superman.
+Now that's a job for Superman. *FIN*